Fe-Bell/OpenDBF/README.md

 # Features
 - OpenDBF is thread and process safe.
-- Provides support both XML and JSON formats.
+- Provides support for XML, JSON and DAT formats.
 - Work with friendly files that can be read by any regular text editor.
 - Use simple methods to write/read data to the database files.
 Forget complex query actions and focus on your actual code.
 - It is completely open source and under the very permissive [MIT License](https://github.com/Fe-Bell/OpenDBF/blob/master/LICENSE).!